zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (u: :zeek:type:`connection`)

    Generated when a UDP session for a supported protocol has finished.
-Some of Bro's application-layer UDP analyzers flag the end of a session by raising this event.
+Some of Zeek's application-layer UDP analyzers flag the end of a session by raising this event.
 Currently, the analyzers for DNS, NTP, Netbios, Syslog, AYIYA, Teredo, and GTPv1 support this.